Top 10 Backyard Vines With Fall Flair

 (Polygonum aubertii, Zones 4-7)

 You’ve got to love a perennial that looks attractive throughout the growing season.
-These vines produce narrow pyramidal clusters of fragrant creamy flowers from midsummer through frost.
+These fall vines produce narrow pyramidal clusters of fragrant creamy flowers from midsummer through frost.
 It is invasive in some areas, so look for Sweet Autumn clematis as an alternative in those areas.

 Why we love it: It has the look of Sweet Autumn clematis but grows up to 15 feet in the first year—which means more flowers faster!
 What’s not to like about that?